tgc-bot/FourAcesContracts/Staff.md

-    8. Failure to provide the wages on the first available day (for any reason other than no games being played, or the person being absent from the Casino) shall mean that a chip citation is issued to Alex Chester, for a value of 50 chips, or half of the wage itself – whichever is higher.
+    8. Failure to provide the wages on the first available day (for any reason other than no games being played, or the person being absent from the Casino) shall mean that a chip citation is issued to Alex Chester for a value of 50 chips.

 <span class="underline"></span>